 Phase 1: Write the Spec Stub

-Define a minimal schema representing the business logic, not the implementation.
-Fowler on SDD discusses three implementation levels: spec-first, where the spec is written before coding; spec-anchored, where the spec remains a maintained artifact after completion; and spec-as-source, where the spec is the main source file and generated code is treated as a build artifact.
-For how these contracts evolve during development, see living specs.
+Define a minimal schema that captures the business logic and omits the implementation.
+Birgitta Böckeler's analysis on martinfowler.com describes three implementation levels: spec-first, where the spec is written before coding; spec-anchored, where the spec remains a maintained artifact after completion; and spec-as-source, where the spec is the main source file and generated code is treated as a build artifact.
+As development proceeds, these contracts become living specs that update when implementation decisions flow back into them.

 A spec for an AI content moderation endpoint: